Catch a WaveO‘ahu

 To early Hawaiians, surfing was more than catching and riding waves—it was a social activity and honored ritual.
 In ancient Hawai‘i, surfing began with the selection of a tree from which a board would be carved and progressed to legendary surfing contests for the ali‘i (chiefs).

 Today’s surfers may not be royalty, but they are no less enchanted by the legendary sport of kings.
 A great place to try out surfing is WAIKIKI.
 With reliable waves almost year-round, it’s a good choice for the beginner and an easy place to rent boards and take lessons.
 After all, the surfers at Waikiki Beach were the ones who first helped to bring the sport of surfing to the world.
-Today, WAIKIKI BEACH SERVICES fosters the love of surfing and Waikiki with surf lessons, stand-up paddle (SUP) lessons and outrigger canoe rides at the Royal Hawaiian: A Luxury Collection Resort at
+Today, WAIKIKI BEACH SERVICES fosters the love of surfing and Waikiki with surf lessons, stand-up paddle (SUP) lessons and outrigger canoe rides at

 In our travel guides, find 101 things to do and an insider's look at travel ideas and bargains in your favorite Hawaii vacation spots.
 Get it now.